ChingmuankimN/Data-Scientist-Udacity-Project1/README.md

 # Data-Scientist-Udacity-Project1
 (Owned by Ms. Chingmuankim Naulak)

-Based on the 2025 Stack Overflow Developer Survey, the following is the Sales Analysis Report
+Based on the 2025 Stack Overflow Developer Survey, the following is the Salary Analysis Report
 #  Developer Salary Prediction – 2025 Stack Overflow Survey

 ##  Motivation